rafaelmchaves/country-refactor/README.md

 # Country Refactor

-It's a educative game of how create a game in golang.
+educational game on how to create a game in Golang

 ## How to start